SamerOrfali22/trade_test/README.md

 * Local storage : Using the Stock library, it is easier to implement the SOT principle, even if offline support is not needed.
 This approach can improve the user experience and make it easier to migrate to offline support in the future.

-Features:

-- current location weather
-- search for city weather
-- check today forecast
-- check next days forecast
-- ability to change the language
-- ability to change the theme

 Clean Architecture Structure Base structure shipped with strict custom lint, base classes , utils and devops tools will bring consistency and best performance guarantee.
 Taking in consideration